Spicy Bok Choy And Miki Noodle Soup Recipe by Matt Basile

-Fidel Castro’s Matt Basile sent us this great recipe for Spicy Bok Choy and Miki Noodle Soup from his book “BRUNCH LIFE” that he created with Kyla Zanardi.
+Fidel Gastro’s Matt Basile sent us this great recipe for Spicy Bok Choy and Miki Noodle Soup from his book “BRUNCH LIFE” that he created with Kyla Zanardi.

 Spicy Bok Choy And Miki Noodle Soup Recipe